AveryMadness/AveryMadness/README.md

 - I’m looking to collaborate on literally nothing lol i work alone and with axi
 - you can reach me by calling your mother lmao

+    uhhhhhh yeah me and axi are dating cry about it lmao

 <!---
 love you kia
 --->